2015 Employer Health Benefits Survey

 - As in prior years, nearly all (more than 99%) covered workers in employer-sponsored plans have a prescription drug benefit.

-- An overwhelming majority of covered workers (90%) have a tiered cost-sharing formula for prescription drugs in 2014 (Exhibit 9.1).
+- An overwhelming majority of covered workers (88%) have a tiered cost-sharing formula for prescription drugs in 2015 (Exhibit 9.1).
 Cost-sharing tiers generally refer to a health plan placing a drug on a formulary or preferred drug list, which classifies drugs as generic, preferred, or non-preferred.
-Over the last few years, an increasing number of plans have created a fourth or even higher tier of drug cost sharing, which may be used for lifestyle drugs or expensive biologics.
+Over the past few years, an increasing number of plans have created four or more tiers of drug cost sharing, which may be used for lifestyle drugs or expensive biologics.
 Employers often place various drugs in generic, preferred, or non-preferred tiers to encourage enrollees to select cheaper alternatives or to pass on to enrollees the higher costs of more expensive drugs.
-Sometimes employers will place high initial cost sharing for higher tier drugs but then include a coinsurance maximum to limit an enrollees total liability.
+Sometimes employers will require high initial cost sharing for higher tier drugs but then include a coinsurance maximum to limit an enrollee’s total liability.

-- Eighty percent of covered workers are enrolled in plans with three, four, or more tiers of cost sharing for prescription drugs, similar to 82% of covered workers in 2013 (Exhibit 9.1).
+- Eighty-one percent of covered workers are enrolled in plans with three, four, or more tiers of cost sharing for prescription drugs, similar to 80% of covered workers in 2014 (Exhibit 9.1).

-- HDHP/SOs have different cost-sharing patterns for prescription drugs than other plan types.
-Only 43% of covered workers in HDHP/SOs are in a plan with three tiers of cost sharing for prescription drugs; 15% are in plans that pay 100% of prescription costs once the plan deductible is met (Exhibit 9.2).
+- HDHP/SOs have a different cost-sharing pattern for prescription drugs than other plan types.
+Twenty-two percent of workers enrolled in HDHP/SOs are in a plan whose payment is the same regardless of drug type, compared to only 8% for all plans.
+Twelve percent are in a plan that pays 100% of prescription costs once the plan deductible is met, compared to 4% for all plans (Exhibit 9.2).

 Three or More Tiers

-- Twenty percent of covered workers are in a plan that has four or more tiers of cost sharing for prescription drugs (Exhibit 9.1).
+- Twenty-three percent of covered workers are in a plan that has four or more tiers of cost sharing for prescription drugs (Exhibit 9.1).

-- Among workers covered by plans with three or more tiers of cost sharing for prescription drugs, copayments are far more common than coinsurance in the first three tiers (Exhibit 9.3).
-For covered workers in plans with three or more cost-sharing tiers, 39% face a copayment for fourth-tier drugs and 49% face coinsurance (Exhibit 9.3).
+- Among workers covered by plans with three or more tiers of cost sharing for prescription drugs, copayments are far more common than coinsurance in the first three tiers.
+For covered workers in plans with three or more cost-sharing tiers, 50% face a copayment for fourth-tier drugs and 40% face coinsurance (Exhibit 9.3).

-- For covered workers in plans with three, four, or more tiers of cost sharing for prescription drugs who face coinsurance rather than copayments, coinsurance levels average 19% for first-tier drugs, 24% for second-tier drugs, 37% for third-tier drugs, and 29% for fourth-tier drugs.
-These estimates are similar to last year (16%, 25%, 38%, and 32%, respectively) (Exhibit 9.4).
+- For covered workers in plans with three, four, or more tiers of cost sharing for prescription drugs, coinsurance averages 17% for first-tier drugs, 27% for second-tier drugs, 43% for third-tier drugs, and 32% for fourth-tier drugs.
+Coinsurance averages for second and third tier drugs are significantly higher than last year (27% vs. 24%) (43% vs. 37%) (Exhibit 9.4).

 Single and Two Tiers

-- Ten percent of covered workers are in a plan that has two tiers for prescription drug cost sharing (Exhibit 9.1).
+- Seven percent of covered workers are in a plan that has two tiers for prescription drug cost sharing (Exhibit 9.1).
 Similar to workers in plans with more cost-sharing tiers, copayments are more common than coinsurance for workers in plans with two tiers (Exhibit 9.5).
-The average copayment for the first tier is $11, and the average copayment for the second tier is $30.
-The average coinsurance rate for the second tier is 27% (Exhibit 9.6).
+The average copayment for the first tier is $12, and the average copayment for the second tier is $31.
+The average coinsurance rate for the second tier is 28% (Exhibit 9.6).

-- Coinsurance rates for prescription drugs often have maximum or minimum dollar amounts associated with the coinsurance rate; for example for generic or first tier drugs, 21% of workers with a coinsurance rate have only a maximum dollar amount attached to the coinsurance rate, 10% have only a minimum dollar amount, 27% have both, and 42% have neither (Exhibit 9.9).
+- Coinsurance rates for prescription drugs often have maximum or minimum dollar amounts associated with the coinsurance rate.
+Depending on the plan design, coinsurance maximums may significantly limit an enrollee’s out of pocket spending on high cost drugs.
+For generic or first tier drugs, 24% of workers with a coinsurance rate have only a maximum dollar amount attached to the coinsurance rate, 5% have only a minimum dollar amount, 18% have both, and 51% have neither.
+Coinsurance maximums are more common on higher tiers; 74% of covered workers with a fourth tier coinsurance have a maximum compared to 42% of first tier plans (Exhibit 9.9).

 Generic drugs: Drugs product that are no longer covered by patent protection and thus may be produced and/or distributed by multiple drug companies.